-What exactly is phonics?
+What is phonics?

-Why is it important?
+Why is phonics important?

 How does your child's school teach phonics?